Harshalkatakiya/prettier-config/README.md

 ## 📖 Introduction

-`@harshalkatakiya/prettier-config` is a sharable Prettier configuration designed to simplify consistent code formatting across projects.
-It provides:
+`@harshalkatakiya/prettier-config` is a **shareable Prettier configuration** designed to provide consistent code formatting across projects.

-- **Opinionated rules** for clean, readable, and maintainable code.
+✅ **Opinionated rules** for clean, readable, and maintainable code.
-- **Built-in Tailwind CSS support** via `prettier-plugin-tailwindcss`.
+🌀 **Built-in Tailwind CSS support** via `prettier-plugin-tailwindcss`.
-- A **CLI tool** that automatically:
-  - Installs necessary dependencies.
-  - Creates a configuration file tailored to your project’s language (JavaScript or TypeScript).
-  - Generates a `.prettierignore` file with common ignore patterns.
-  - Updates your `package.json` with useful Prettier scripts.
+⚡ **Easy CLI setup** – installs dependencies, creates configs, and updates `package.json`.
+🔄 **Auto-detects TypeScript & JavaScript projects** and generates the right config file.
+📜 **Prettier scripts** for easy formatting and validation.

 Whether you’re starting a new project or integrating Prettier into an existing one, this package streamlines your setup process.